mastix/Ionic-Weather-Application/README.md

 # Run the application on your android device (if you need IOS support you have to install the ios platform)
 ionic run android

+# Or just run the UI in your browser (Caution: You won't have device specific features when doing so (e.g. splash screen, device information (the whole about screen will not work!),...)
+ionic server --lab
 ```

 # License